 Sugarland made a major comeback in 2018 and we're all about it.
-The award-winning country duo comprised of Jennifer Nettles and Kristian Bush released new music last year and spent most of 2019 touring.
+The award-winning country duo comprised of Jennifer Nettles and Kristian Bush released killer new music and spent most of 2019 touring.
 So what better time to reflect on some of the best Sugarland songs out there?

 It's been a whirlwind for "Sugarfans" since the duo's surprise appearance at the 2018 CMA Awards.
 First, the duo let out their single "Still The Same."
-Then, they announced the tour that concludes this year in November.
 The Grammy winners have certainly been keeping busy.
 Unfortunately, their 2020 tour was canceled but we're hoping they have some new music coming soon.

 Both Nettles and Bush famously write or co-write all of their material, making them the full package.
 Let's take a look at the 10 best Sugarland songs, ranked.